 Where can I purchase Supply Chain Management Software?

-The supply chain management software market exhibits a moderate degree of market share concentration, with the top four vendors accounting for an estimated 44.0% of market revenue in 2019.
-SAP, IBM and Oracle together account for about 42.0% of market revenue, while JDA Software accounts for less than 5.0% of...
+The SCM software market exhibits a moderate degree of market share concentration, with the top four vendors accounting for between 30.0% and 50.0% of market revenue in 2019.
+SAP, Oracle, JDA and Infor together account for about 47.0% of market revenue.
+Large-scale buyers looking for a comprehensive supply chain management...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How do you recruit and retain senior staff?

 How do you keep your wage costs under control?

 Do you have trouble with employee turnover?

 What are the various stages of your hiring process?

 What new features and functionalities have you added in the past three years?
 What improvements have your customers requested most frequently?

 How often do you perform software maintenance?
 Will my service be disrupted during maintenance and, if so, how much notice will you give?